Tarela/ncHMR_detector/README.md

-# ncHMR_detector: a computational framework to systematically reveal al functions of histone-modification regulators
+# ncHMR_detector: a computational framework to systematically reveal non-classical functions of histone-modification regulators

 Histone modification regulators (HMR) play important roles in many biological process and function by catalyzing or binding known histone modifications.
 Abundant studies mapped the genome-wide profiles of HMRs through ChIP-Seq and most of them only focused on the relationship between HMRs and their known histone modification substrates.
 However, there were still some studies showed that several HMRs can bind to  sites (defined as without colocalization of known histone modifications) which were involved in development, differentiation et al. Thus, ncHMR_detector is sepcifically designed for detecting non-classical function of given HMR and predicting the potential cofactors of the non-classical function.